 Navigating In-Network and Out-of-Network Charges

-With open enrollment around the corner, keep this in mind: Know your network.
-It’s important because most of the time, there’s a difference in your costs between in-network and out-of-network.
+Knowing your insurance plan network is important because most of the time, there’s a difference in your costs between in-network and out-of-network.
 Over time, these costs can add up.

-If you’re selecting a plan during open enrollment, network access is one of your most important considerations.
-If you’re using existing benefits, your choice of a particular doctor or hospital can make a big difference in the cost, and maybe even the quality of services you receive.
+When selecting a plan during open enrollment, network access is one of your most important considerations.
+If you’re using existing benefits, your choice of a particular doctor, pharmacy or hospital can make a big difference in the cost, and maybe even the quality of services you receive.

 What to Look For